 Getting tested?
 It’s easier now but, based on my experience, not very accurate.
 I took my daughter (who returned from Italy with a bad cough) to a drive-through testing site run by CVS.
 It was fast and free, but they handed my daughter the swab and asked her to collect her own specimen.

 She inserted the swab about 1 – 1.5 inches into each nostril, at which point the tech said “good job” and put the sample into a bag for assessment.
 This was completely inadequate and is probably responsible for the 30%+ false negative results being obtained.

 An accurate nasopharyngeal specimen collection means sticking the swab so far back that most people would gag and tear up in the process.
 Here’s a video of the correct process.
 Bottom line, don’t assume that a negative test is correct.
 Continue to exercise caution – particularly if someone is exhibiting symptoms.

 UPDATE: April 3, 2020

 Out of curiosity, I took a look at mortality rate trends in a few other countries.
 While some are clearly better than others, every single one is rising consistently over the past week.

-And, deaths are rising faster than cases in every case.
+And, deaths are consistently rising faster than cases.
 Cases have risen an average of 2x over the past week, while deaths have risen an average of 3.4x.
 In the US, the numbers are 2.9x and 4.7x – a ratio of 1.64 deaths per every new case diagnosed.
-Although Germany has a low mortality rate, deaths are rising over twice as fast as cases.
+In Germany, deaths are rising over twice as fast as cases.

 I have very little medical training, but I believe this is why we’re hearing so much about flattening the curve.
 The experts know that our hospitals will be overwhelmed if the ROG doesn’t slow dramatically.
 Overwhelmed hospitals and shortages of ICU beds and ventilators will translate into higher mortality rates.